Sarie Van Belle, PhD

 Dispersal Regimes

-Dispersal patterns - who disperses when, where and how - forms the backbone of a species' social organization because it influences the potential of kin-biased social interactions both within and between groups, as well as the overall genetic population structure, and thus the population viability.
-Based on data from multi-year demographic patterns, combined with data on genetic population structure, I examine male and female dispersal patterns in the black howler population at Palenque National Park, Mexico.
+Dispersal patterns - who disperses when, where, and how - form the backbone of a species' social organization because they influence the potential of social interactions among related individuals both within and between groups.
+Dispersal patterns also influence the overall genetic population structure, and thus, the population viability.